jschneidewind/Water-Splitting/Data_Analysis/README.md

-`ODE_Fit_to_Data.py` | Visualization of kinetic NMR data and fitting of kinetic model `OO_Bond_Scans.py` | Visualization of O-O bond scan results as well as Scan-[**DE**]T<sub>0</sub> results `Photochemical_Reaction_ODE_Sim.py` | Photochemical kinetic model and fitting of model to experimental data `UV_Vis_Spectra.py` | Import, processing and visualization of theoretical and experimental UV/Vis as well as light source spectra
+`ODE_Fit_to_Data.py` | Visualization of kinetic NMR data and fitting of kinetic model `OO_Bond_Scans.py` | Visualization of O-O bond scan results as well as Scan-[**DE**]T<sub>0</sub> results `Photochemical_Reaction_ODE_Sim.py` | Photochemical kinetic model and fitting of model to experimental data `Solar_to_Hydrogen_Efficiency.py` | Model for calculation of maximum theoretical solar-to-hydrogen efficiencies `UV_Vis_Spectra.py` | Import, processing and visualization of theoretical and experimental UV/Vis as well as light source spectra